d-miller/d-miller.github.io/_posts/2015-5-26-Stereotypes-Table.md

 [[RELATED POST: 5 Reasons to Learn D3.js]](http://d-miller.github.io/Why-Learn-D3/)

-You might be surprised to learn what nation had the strongest stereotypes out of all 66 nations studied! [jump to table]
+You might be surprised to learn what nation had the strongest stereotypes out of all 66 nations studied!

 I love that the table is so simple (just one interactive control!), yet directly influenced news coverage in [_Pacific Standard_](http://www.psmag.com/health-and-behavior/when-it-comes-to-female-scientists-seeing-is-believing), [_Science_](http://news.sciencemag.org/social-sciences/2015/05/science-still-seen-male-profession-according-international-study-gender-bias), [_U.S.
 News_](http://www.usnews.com/news/blogs/data-mine/2015/05/18/stem-gender-stereotypes-common-across-the-world), and [_Yahoo News_](http://news.yahoo.com/gender-science-stereotype-strongest-holland-082246004.html).
 This example demonstrates an important point: simple graphics can sometimes present information more effectively than graphics with many distracting bells and whistles.